 Cycling, Walking or Jogging from Benjakitti Park to Lumpini Park

-This is the entrance to the cycling path, linking Benjakitti park with Lumpini park, at the northwestern corner of Benjakitti park.
+This is the entrance to the walkway, linking Benjakitti park with Lumpini park, at the northwestern corner of Benjakitti park.

-One of the 3 bridges you will have to negotiate on the cycle path between Benjakitti park and Lumpini park.
-There is an incline in the middle so you can push your bike up and down.
+One of the 3 bridges you will have to negotiate on the walkway between Benjakitti park and Lumpini park.
+There is an incline in the middle so you can push a bike up and down.
 Notice the barriers on both sides, which are present from beginning to end of the cycling path (there are some exits on the way).

 There are a few exits from the cycle path, mostly to local communities 'downstairs'.
 Some children from the local communities use the walkway to play on, especially towards sunset.
 On the way to Lumpini Park, we noticed a small mosque on the left side (when going to Lumpini).

 The building of the cycling path must have cost quite a few baht, but is not exactly well advertised.
 The road has been built somewhere around 2012, we think, since we found some reports about it from that time, when searching online.
 It cuts somewhere right through the middle of the Tobacco Monopoly compound, then crosses a few roads and one major highway (!!!).
 (Chaloem Mahanakorn Highway, the one you pass when going from Sukhumvit road to Phloenchit road).

 A litte surprise on the way : a small mosque in the middle of a local community.
 Picture taken at dusk.

 On the other end, the cycle path ends somewhere in the middle of Witthayu road.
 You will see Sarasin road right in front of you and that is the road that will bring you most conveniently into Lumpini park.
 There are a few entrances into the park from Sarasin road.
 On foot you could also follow Witthayu road and enter from that side.
 Sarasin road itself has at least two interesting bicycle shops : Probike and Culture Cycliste.